Katakwi

 Katakwi is a town in the Eastern Region of Uganda.
 It is the main municipal, administrative, and commercial center of Katakwi District and the site of the district headquarters.

 Location

 Katakwi is approximately 52 km, by road, northeast of Soroti, the largest city in the Teso sub-region.
-This is about 153 km, by road, northwest of Mbale, the largest city in Uganda's Eastern Region.
+It is about 153 km, by road, northwest of Mbale, the largest city in Uganda's Eastern Region.
 Katakwi is approximately 343 km, by road, northeast of Kampala, the capital of Uganda and its largest city.
 The coordinates of the town are 01°54'54.0"N, 33°57'18.0"E (Latitude:1.9150; Longitude:33.9550).